 - Use a wide-mouth mason jar ring to make perfectly-shaped eggs for egg sandwiches.
 You can also use large rings of onion if you like a little bite to your sammy.

 - Cook bacon in the oven to prevent grease splatters while also making enough to feed a small army!
-Lay it on top of a wire rack to get it extra crispy and keep it out of the grease.
+Lay bacon on top of a wire rack to get it extra crispy and to keep it out of the grease.

-Pro Tip: Cover your bacon with parchment paper and add a sheet pan on top to help keep the bacon flat while baking.
+Pro Tip: Cover your bacon with parchment paper and place a sheet pan on top to help keep the bacon flat while baking.
 They'll fit perfectly on a sandwich this way.

 CHICKEN COOKING HACKS